fivenorth-io/docs/docs/5n-dashboard/install.md

     --set auth.url=<auth-app-url> --set auth.clientId=<client-id> --set auth.audience=<audience>
 ```

-To get the latest version, vist [release note](/5n-dashboard/release/)
+To find the latest version, visit the [release note](/5n-dashboard/release/)

-### Ingress
+### Expose the deployment via an ingress.

-We struct the app in a way there is just a single deployment to handle  both of UI and backend, therefore simplify routing layer.
+The dashboard uses a single deployment for both UI and backend to simplify routing.

-Simply create an ingress that route the port 8080 of the 5n-dashboard-app service.
-This is an example ingress with ingress nginx.
+Here’s an example NGINX ingress:

 ```
 apiVersion: networking.k8s.io/v1